flo-ku/NeXt-Server-Buster/README.md

         └── bootstrap.min.js.map
 ```

 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`). [source maps](https://developers.google.com/web/tools/chrome-devtools/debug/readability/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
-Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org/), but not [jQuery](https://jquery.com/).

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/shoujii/NeXt-Server-Buster/issues/new).

 ## Documentation